 In line with our company’s global operational model, we have defined the harmonized global HR processes: Employee Life Cycle, Rewarding and Global Mobility, and Talent Management.
-In the course of 2019, we will continue developing our harmonized practices concerning recruitment, induction training, and performance management, in order to promote fair and equal treatment and the enforcement of human rights in all of our locations.
+In the course of 2019, we continued developing our harmonized practices concerning recruitment, induction training, and performance management, in order to promote fair and equal treatment and the enforcement of human rights in all of our locations.

 The Workday HR system that we implemented in 2018 supports the development and application of harmonized and transparent leadership practices, thereby promoting the equal treatment of employees across our organization.
-In 2019, we will continue to develop our harmonized tracking and reporting of employee KPIs and promote well-being at work.
+In 2019, we continued to develop our harmonized tracking and reporting of employee KPIs and promote well-being at work.
 This will help us ensure the desired development across our organization even better.

 RENEWED REWARDING SYSTEM: IMPLEMENTATION AND COMMUNICATION

 The Global Total Rewards Philosophy and Guideline was created by our Management Team and Board of Directors during 2018, and it was communicated to all employees in 2019.
 The objective of the Guideline is to align and harmonize our rewarding practices globally.
 The Guideline is designed to ensure the fair and equal treatment of our employees, as well as to allow countries and units to provide locally competitive pay to attract, retain, and motivate the best talent.

 It is based on work complexity assessments, consistent goal setting, and benchmarking of rewarding practices in relevant markets.